osisoft/OSI-Samples-OCS/advanced_samples/Dataview_Wind/Jupyter/README.md

 ### Running Jupyter Notebook

-- Open a terminal and type in `jupyter notebook`.
+Open a terminal and type in `jupyter notebook`.
 This will open a browser window.
-Navigate to the cloned repository and open up `Wind Turbine OCS Data_OCS Python Library .ipynb`.
+Navigate to the cloned repository and open up `Wind_Turbine_OCS_Data_OCS_Python_Library.ipynb`.
 Run the cells one by one and you can see the output in browser itself.

+### Test Jupyter Notebook

-- The last cell in the notebook is for running unit tests so that you can test your PI Web API connection is working properly.
-As it tests the methods defined earlier in the notebook, you need to run the previous cells (the one which defines the GET and POST methods) of the notebook before trying to run the unit tests.
+The last cell in the notebook is for running unit tests so that you can test to make sure the whole notebook is working as expected.
+As it tests the methods defined earlier in the notebook, you need to run the previous cells of the notebook before trying to run the unit tests.

-## Documentation

-The documentation for the various controllers and topics can be found at your local PI Web API help system: [https://your-server/piwebapi/help](https://your-server/piwebapi/help)

-## Authentication and minimum versions

-The sample works with Basic authentication.
-This sample has been tested on `PI Web API 2018 SP1`, `PI AF Server 2018 SP2` and `PI Data Archive 2018 SP2`.
+### Automated Tests

+The automated tests assume that the data is already lodaded.
+The steps to load the data and delete the data are included in the .yml but are commented out to not send and delete large amounts of the same data often.

 ---